 But Sonoma soon had to contend with a worldwide epidemic: the phylloxera vitifoliae, an aphid-like root parasite that had begun to ravage and kill vines.
 Not until resistant strains of native California vines were discovered in Sonoma and Napa was the blight alleviated.

 For some decades in the late 19th century, Sonoma Valley lay more or less isolated.
-In the 1880’s, the town of Sonoma languished, and the Plaza fell into a state of neglect, wild with weeds and overrun with cattle.
+In the 1880's, the town of Sonoma languished, and the Plaza fell into a state of neglect, wild with weeds and overrun with cattle.
 The Mission decayed and deteriorated.
 Transportation was infrequent and slow.
 Boats from San Francisco took a day’s travel, and not until 1890 did a standard gauge railroad run through the Valley.
-The line ran along Spain Street, and included a depot on the Plaza, a turntable and engine house.
-The layout of many small Sonoma towns still reflects the railroads’ influence.
-As the first trains began arriving at Railroad Square in Santa Rosa, businesses shifted to lower Fourth Street, which is still downtown.
-Glen Ellen began as a hotel and post office between Sonoma and Santa Rosa.
-When a train depot was established a mile away, the Glen Ellen we know today sprang up.
+This line ran along Spain Street, and included a depot on the Plaza, a turntable and engine house.